Telenor, Ooredoo win Myanmar telecoms licences

-YANGON, June 27 Norway's Telenor and Qatar's Ooredoo have been awarded telecommunications licences for Myanmar, the government said on Thursday, after a tender that will bring foreign companies into the sector for the first time.
+YANGON Norway's Telenor (TEL.OL) and Qatar's Ooredoo QTEL.QA have been awarded telecommunications licences for Myanmar, the government said on Thursday, after a tender that will bring foreign companies into the sector for the first time.

 Presidential spokesman Ye Htut announced the results in a statement on his Facebook page.